The image above exemplifies why you need to debounce your pushbuttons.

 In this post we will first consider how to read a pushbutton input and turn on some LEDs in response.
 Next we will use the same hexadecimal counter circuit used in the previous post, with a pushbutton used to increment the counter, first with an undebounced implementation and then with a software debounced implementation

 While you may find some people have rule of thumb time values for how long to ignore a button while it is bouncing around between states, it really depends on the button you are using.
 That being said, I will take a moment to look at two buttons I have on hand.

 The scope trace at the beginning of this post comes from viewing the transition of this button.
-If if you look inside of you will find the culprit is a huge spring.
+If you look inside of this button you will find that the culprit is a huge spring.
 It is very springy, and the scope trace is evidence of this.
 These kind of buttons are absolutely useless when using with a microcontroller unless there is some form of debouncing.

 For my circuit, as it was built last time, I will be using a common tactile pushbutton that is well behaved in comparison to the one above.

 The following oscilloscope trace comes from the setup above, where the input has a 1k pullup, and the other end of the button is grounded.
 I set the scope trigger to 3v, pushed the button, making the output ground, then let go.